A reduced model for plates arising as low energy $\Gamma$-limit in nonlinear magnetoelasticity: Quasistatic setting

-Our third main result claims that, for a sequence of partitions whose sizes vanish jointly with the thickness of the plate together with a sequence of tolerances, solutions of the approximate incremental minimization problem, or better their piecewise constant interpolants, converge to energetic solutions for the reduced model.
-As a byproduct, we deduce the existence of energetic solutions for the reduced model.
-Recall the definition of the total energy in \eqref{eqn:L_h-time}--\eqref{eqn:F_h-time} and \eqref{eqn:F_0-time}--\eqref{eqn:L_0-time} and of the dissipation in \eqref{eqn:D_h} and \eqref{eqn:D_0}.
+Our fourth main result claims that, for a sequence of partitions whose sizes vanish jointly with the thickness of the plate together with a sequence of tolerances, solutions to the approximate incremental minimization problem, or better their piecewise-constant interpolants, converge to energetic solutions to the reduced model.